-FORM 10-Q (Mai rk One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended January 2, 2015 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromto Commission File Number: 001-35451 M/A-COM Technology Solutions Holdings, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 27-0306875 (I.R.S.
-Employer Identification No.) 100 Chelmsford Street Lowell, MA 01851 (Address of principal executive offices and zip code) (978) 656-2500 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ag the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing irements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File ired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter od that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$
+FORM 10-Q (Ma ⊠ ork One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended April 3, 2015 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-35451 M/A-COM Technology Solutions Holdings, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 27-0306875 (I.R.S.
+Employer Identification No.) 100 Chelmsford Street Lowell, MA 01851 (Address of principal executive offices and zip code) (978) 656-2500 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing sirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File ired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter od that the registrant was required to submit and post such files).
+Yes ⊠ No □

-• mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer arge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the y.
-Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of January 30, 2015, there were 47,788,456 shares of the registrant's common stock outstanding. =
+3 mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer arge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the l 1 0 1 5 7.
+See the definitions of Ta inge accelerated filer, accelerated filer and smaller reporting company in Kine 125-2 of the Exchange Act.
+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of May 8, 2015, there were 52,637,979 shares of the registrant's common stock outstanding. =